swiftlang/swift-evolution/proposals/0507-borrow-accessors.md

 ### Interaction with borrowing switch

-Note: LSG has recommended making this be part of the proposal rather than a "Future Direction".

-The current implementation does not fully work with borrowing `switch` statements:
+The current implementation does not support borrowing `switch` statements, due to known gaps in the borrowing switch implementation that would need to be resolved first.
 ```
 struct Box {
     enum E {